Teens, Privacy, and Online Social Networks by Pew Internet

 Moreover, what is almost completely overlooked in the current debate over social networking is that many social networking communities have developed effective self-policing strategies.
 Those self-policing strategies come in both formal and informal varieties.
 Many online communities adopt formal policies about how to report abusive or offensive behavior.
 Others allow site users to tag certain content or pages as inappropriate or offensive.
 Site administrators can then take appropriate action, including removing troublemakers from the site or even reporting them to law enforcement authorities.
 Site administrators have enormous reputational incentives to self-police their own networks because most social networking sites depend on advertising revenue, and they risk losing advertisers if they don’t maintain a positive standing.

-There is incentive to be safe, to protect others, and even from the organizations themselves there incentive to create a safe environment.
+There is incentive to be safe, to protect others, and even from the organizations themselves there is incentive to create a safe environment.

 It seems there is a great need to join the conversation.
 I know that the best way to talk to a lot of our teen computer users is to go on myspace.
 If we had a profile and all these users as our friends, we can bulletin them about library events.
 Just like with text messaging services like Twitter, we can talk to them on their cell phones, the major medium in which they communicate.
-If don't start showing up in this arena, we just don't exist to this growing population.
+If we don't start showing up in this arena, we just don't exist to this growing population.